 To whom will we sell?
 Appealing to empowered buyers

-As companies reconfigure their products and services, it presents an opportunity to sell to other customers they may not have actively served in the past.
+As companies reconfigure their products and services to an XaaS model, it presents an opportunity to sell to other customers they may not have actively served in the past.

 How will we sell?
 Changing roles for internal sales and channel partners